-Demonstrate scientific enquiry skills through the research performed.
+6. Student Learning Outcome 3.
+Demonstrate scientific enquiry skills through the research performed A. Assessment Measure 3.

-- Student abilities will be assessed by the graduate committee during the proposal meeting and the oral defense.
-A determination by the committee is made individually based on information presented by students and through questions posed to the students by the committee.
-Graduate committees use the thesis, the slide presentation for the oral defense to make a determination of the student research skills including quantitative and scientific inquiry skills. - This measure is direct. - Assessment measurement tool See Appendix 2 (items 1,2,4,5)

-- Acceptable Target: No students in the novice category for any on the rubric sub-categories (1, 2, 4, and 5), 60% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 100% at or above the Advanced level for all rubric sub-categories. - C. Key Personnel (who is responsible for the assessment of this measure). - Major advisor is responsible for collecting assessment data from each member of the committee.
-Graduate committee members are responsible for providing assessment scores
+- Student knowledge will be assessed by the graduate committee during the proposal meeting and the defense.
+A determination by the committee is made individually based on information presented by students and through questions posed to the student.
+Graduate committees will design a line of questioning allowing the determination the depth of knowledge of the student in their specialty area. - This measure is direct. - Assessment measurement tool (See Appendix 2 Items 1, 2, 4, 5) - B. Acceptable and Ideal Targets (not required for indirect measures). - Acceptable Target: No students in the novice category for any on the rubric sub-categories (1, 2, 4, and 5), 60% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 100% at or above the Advanced level for all rubric sub-categories.

 Novice Intermediate Advanced Expert

-Topic Selection 0 0 6 4
+Topic Selection 0 0 1 6

-Design Process 0 0 9 1
+Design Process 0 0 5 2

-Conclusions 0 0 7 3
+Conclusions 0 0 4 3

-Limitations and Implications 0 1 8 1
+Limitations and Implications 0 0 4 3

-Ideal targets were met for 3 out of the 4 subcategories assessed according to our preliminary data.
-Acceptable targets were met for all of the subcategories assessed.
+- Both acceptable and ideal targets were met according to our preliminary data. - The results are consistent with previous assessment years and indicate our MS students are meeting or exceeding the program expectations.
+There also was improvement in "Topic Selection" from previous years with nearly 100% of students in the expert category.

+- D. Recommendations (not required for indirect measures) - Based on the results of each sub-category within this rubric, the graduate students are meeting or exceeding expectations for the program. - These competencies are acceptable for MS students.
+However, as the "Design Process" subcategory just met the requirement for expert in our acceptable target, ways to increase competencies in experimental design may be worth exploring more. - 7.
+Student Learning Outcome 4.
 Demonstrate problem quantitative skills through the analysis of research data.

-Student abilities will be assessed by the graduate committee during the proposal meeting and the oral defense.
-A determination by the committee is made individually based on information presented by students and through questions posed to the students by the committee.
-Graduate committees use the thesis, the slide presentation for the oral defense to make a determination of the student quantitative skills including experimental design and analysis competencies.

-- This measure is direct. - Assessment measurement tool

-See Appendix 2 (Item 3)

-- Acceptable Target: No students in the novice category for the rubric sub-category 3, 50% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 100% at or above the advanced for the rubric sub-category. - C. Key Personnel (who is responsible for the assessment of this measure). - Major advisor is responsible for collecting assessment data from each member of the committee.
-Graduate committee members are responsible for providing assessment scores
+- Student knowledge will be assessed by the graduate committee during the proposal meeting and the defense.
+A determination by the committee is made individually based on information presented by students and through questions posed to the student.
+Graduate committees will design a line of questioning allowing the determination the depth of knowledge of the student in their specialty area. - This measure is direct. - Assessment measurement tool (See Appendix 2 Item 3) - B. Acceptable and Ideal Targets (not required for indirect measures). - Acceptable Target: No students in the novice category for the rubric sub-category 3, 50% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 100% at or above the advanced for the rubric sub-category.

-Novice Intermediate Advanced Expert Quantitative Skills 9 1
+Novice Intermediate Advanced Expert Quantitative Skills 0 0 5 2